DaveLindberg/dl-gatsby/src/pages/08-user-engagement-ayurvedik.md

   tile: "engage"
   date: "2018-01-15"
   image: "/assets/images/firepit.jpg"
-  message: "How does this fit within my life?"
+  message: "\"How does this fit within my life?\""
   message2: "As customers explore and identify, we allow the story to unfold, and guide them through the purchase process."
   cta: "Case Study: Ayurvedik by shaninrenee"
   pullquote: "The brand brings life, context and relevance to its product, and provides a stable structure to grow on."